 Why Should I Buy a Private Business?

 - ETAs are not held to a strict nine-five regiment.
-Rather, they decide the hours they want to put into their business.

 What About My Lack of Experience?

-Real world business decisions can be a lot different from a textbook or a case study.
-However, it is important to note that all business owners were first time owners at some point.
+Real-world business decisions can be a lot different from a textbook or a case study.
+However, it is important to note that all business owners were first-time owners at some point.